-We believe that the data from these studies show that REM-001 Treatment is a promising therapy for CMBC.
+We believe that the data from these studies show that REM-001 Therapy is promising for the treatment of CMBC.
 However, because there are no approved therapies for CMBC, we have no basis for comparing these results to existing therapies.
-Based on the FDA's March 3, 2017 response, we believe the FDA will view these results as supportive data and our plan is to conduct a new pivotal Phase 3 study to support an NDA.
+Based on the FDA's March 3, 2017 response, we believe the FDA will view these results as supportive data and our plan is to conduct an initial open-label 15 patient study in CMBC to confirm planned dose and optimized trial design, followed by a pivotal Phase 3 study to support an NDA.

-The figure below shows the results of our initial preliminary analysis of Miravant clinical data and depicts the percentage of evaluable lesions in each Miravant CMBC Study for which there was a complete response; i.e. where all visible clinical evidence of the tumor is gone after treatment with REM-001 Therapy.
+The figure below shows the results of our initial preliminary analysis of Miravant clinical data and depicts the percentage of evaluable lesions in each Miravant CMBC Study for which there was a complete response; i.e., where all visible clinical evidence of the tumor is gone after treatment with REM-001 Therapy.